Daikichibana/Daikichibana/README.md

 ### About Me
 I'm currently learning about system design and cloud computing concepts.
-I spend my free time resolving problems in leetcode, playing music and doing any kind of sport.
+I spend my free time solving problems in leetcode, playing music and doing any kind of sport.